 Category 7 restricted matter must be killed as soon as practicable and disposed of in a way described under a regulation.
 This is currently intended for the management of noxious fish.

-Invasive plants that are considered restricted matter in the Rockhampton Region include:
+Locally Declared Invasive Plants that are considered restricted matter under Council's Local Law No. 3 in the Rockhampton Region include:

 - Castor-oil Plant (Ricinus communis)